 The second category, Leverage browser caching, says there are 6 errors.
 Five are image files and the last file is another Google font.
 Again, we have to ignore the errant Google font.

 Note: A simple font solution would be killing (removing) Google fonts and use the native browser fonts in the CSS stack.
 We could do this with Remove Google Font References plugin.
 But we feel the fonts add to the page “style.”
-The pages are pretty fast already and load time is more important than getting a good Pingdom score.
+The pages are pretty fast already and load time is more important than getting a good speed score.

 So how do we get rid of this Leverage browser caching problem?
 They give us a hint with the instructions: